-- 1) The incidence or severity of AEs in this or other studies indicates a potential health hazard to subjects. - 2) Subject enrollment is unsatisfactory. - 3) Non-compliance that might significantly jeopardize the validity or integrity of the trial. - 4) Sponsor decision to terminate development.
+- 1. The incidence or severity of AEs in this or other studies indicates a potential health hazard to subjects. - 2.
+Subject enrollment is unsatisfactory. - 3.
+Non-compliance that might significantly jeopardize the validity or integrity of the trial. - 4.
+Sponsor decision to terminate development.

 If MedImmune determines that temporary suspension or termination of the study is required, MedImmune will discuss the reasons for taking such action with all participating investigators (or head of the medical institution, where applicable).
-When feasible, MedImmune will provide advance notice to all participating investigators (or head of the medical institution, where applicable) of the impending action.
+When feasible, b This includes 4 mL of blood for the flow cytometry, which is only being collected at selected study sites